I could name countless bloggers who were read by thousands before they ever got a Twitter account.

 Please don’t auto-Tweet your blog posts.
 Or, if you do, don’t let it look like you do.
 The plugins and apps that scream “NEW POST!!” and make every post tag a hashtag?
 They make you and your blog look automated at best, spammy at worst.

 It’s okay to tell people in the body of the Tweet that it’s a new post.
-It’s even okay to auto-Tweet your blog posts, if you’ll forget otherwise to Tweet them (Networked Blogs is an easy non-plugin method that will automatically post your blogs to Twitter and Facebook).
+It’s even okay to auto-Tweet your blog posts, if you’ll forget otherwise to Tweet them.
 If you’re a master at crafting post titles, you might even get some clicks on those auto-Tweets.
 But please don’t Retweet the same automatically worded Tweet five times on the day your post went up.
 Reword it each time.
 Don’t give away the whole post.
 Craft your Tweets to pique interest, to get clicks—whether you’re promoting someone else’s post or your own.

 Twitter is only a tool.
 It won’t make or break your blog if you forget to Tweet about a post.
-Use Buffer so that you can RT generously without spending all day on Twitter.
+Use a Twitter client so that you can RT generously without spending all day on Twitter.

 Make yourself a social media plan, mission statement, checklist, manifesto—whatever you need to remind you of the important steps and keep yourself on track so that you can finish Tweeting and turn off the computer.
 (Because, of course, if you’re a blogger, you know that you need to blog before you Tweet, create before you engage.)
 Try out the T.W.E.E.T.
 Method (Target, Write, Engage, Explore, Track).